M&A strategies for a brave new world

-In today’s uncertain economy, companies must reassess their strategies, taking into account issues such as digitalisation and climate change in order to ensure their long-term success.
-How can adapting M&A approaches to securing assets and filling skill gaps pave the way for sustained success and market leadership?
+In today’s rapidly evolving market, companies need to rethink their strategies, prioritizing themes like digitization and climate change to ensure long-term success.
+How can adapting M&A strategies to acquire strategic assets and bridge skill gaps drive lasting success and strengthen market leadership?

 Rethinking M&A strategies

-As such, capital allocation needs to be considered and evaluated through the lens of whether the current asset portfolio is fit for purpose to enable optimised returns going forward.
-This will help companies make fundamental choices on growth strategies, prioritise the markets and segments in which they need to operate, identify gaps and the skills they need to win, determine which assets will be needed for the future and determine how best to transform themselves in the process by making both organic and inorganic investments.
+As such, capital allocation needs to be considered and evaluated through the lens of whether the current asset portfolio is fit for purpose to enable desired returns going forward.
+This will help companies make fundamental choices on growth strategies, prioritize the markets and segments where they need to play, identify gaps and the skills they need to win, determine which assets will be needed for the future, and determine how best to transform themselves in the process by making both organic and inorganic investments.

 Trends reshaping M&A in the Czech Republic

-With a 71% share in small to medium-sized transactions, closing accounts continues to be the generally preferred mechanism for determining prices in the Czech Republic.
+With a 71% share in small to medium-sized transactions, closing accounts continues to be generally the preferred mechanism for determining deal prices in the Czech Republic.
 In the pre-pandemic period, however, the locked-box mechanism gained some popularity in the SPAs, as the Czech Republic became a “seller’s” market, putting more emphasis on making the purchase price as certain as possible.
-However, the economic uncertainty caused by the energy crisis and the ongoing challenging economic environment call for more flexible purchase price arrangements such as earn-outs.
-These may often be the only way to overcome deadlock in negotiations, particularly when the gap between sellers’ price expectations and bidders’ risk appetite is too wide.
-Earn-outs are thus currently being widely adopted, though it is unclear whether this trend may persist once economic/business stability is restored.
+However, the economic uncertainty caused by energy crisis, high inflation and geopolitical conflicts called for more flexible purchase price arrangements, such as earn-outs.
+Such strategies are often essential for breaking deadlocks in negotiations, especially when there's a significant gap between sellers' price expectations and buyers' risk tolerance.
+This year, however, brings positive developments: demand is rising, and price expectations between sellers and buyers are more aligned than in recent years.

 Few shifts occurred in the origin of key bidders

-Between 2016 and 2022, local transactions accounted for more than half of all deals, rising to more than two-thirds in 2023.
-Czech state-owned companies made significant strategic acquisitions in 2023, mainly in the energy sector.
-French investors emerged as the foremost foreign participants in 2023, sealing five deals, closely trailed by three deals from US investors.
-Over the long term, German investors have been the most active due to the close commercial ties between the Czech and German economies.
-While US investors exhibited notable activity in 2022 and became the second most prominent in 2023, acquisitions from non-EU nations (including the UK) remained infrequent, accounting for only about 20% of acquisitions in the Czech Republic over the past six years.
-Strategic players continue to dominate the M&A market, but 2023 witnessed the largest number of financial transactions since 2015, signaling a shift in dynamics.
+Between 2016 and 2022, local transactions accounted for more than half of all deals, rising to about two-thirds in the past two years.
+Austrian investors emerged as the foremost foreign participants in 2024, sealing five deals, closely trailed by four deals from US and UK investors.
+In the long run, German investors are the most active due to the close commercial ties between the Czech and German economies.
+While US investors secured the second position in both 2023 and 2024, acquisitions from non-EU nations (including the UK) remained infrequent, constituting only about 20% of acquisitions in the Czech Republic over the past seven years.
+Strategic players continue to dominate the M&A market, while the number of transactions carried by financial investors has seen a slight decline this year.